Media, Management and Transformation Center (MMTC), Jönköping International Business School, Jönköping University, Sweden

 - Organizational inertia and change in relation to technological and demographic trends

 - Organizational dynamics that unfold in time affecting various outcomes

 - Individual processes of decision making and organizational behavior

 All these dimensions provide arrays of theoretical frameworks within which today’s most pressing issues to media practitioners and policy makers can be addressed.
 Capturing contexts will also provide a great opportunity to improve the dialogue between media management and general management as well as among the different scholarly perspectives interested in media.

-We welcome both paper and poster proposals that address either the specific conference theme or other issues regarding the management of media organizations.
+We welcome paper, poster and panel sub-theme proposals that address either the specific conference theme or other issues regarding the management of media organizations.

 Call for papers

-Submissions for the emma conference are invited as paper proposals in the form of abstracts (500-750 words) followed by a full paper (6000 words maximum), if the abstract is accepted.
-The abstract should address the following evaluation criteria:
+Submissions for the emma conference are invited as paper proposals in the form of extended abstracts (350-750 words) followed by a full paper (6000 words maximum), if the abstract is accepted.
+The extended abstract should address the following evaluation criteria:

 – Problematization, research purpose, anchoring in previous research, and relevance to the academic field of media management